guitarmarx/kopano-image/README.md

 CREATE DATABASE zpush;
 ```

-create a user which access rights to both schemata:
+Create a user which access rights to both schemata:
 ```sh
 CREATE USER 'kopano'@'%' IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON kopano.* TO 'kopano'@'%';